aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 What I like about that solution is that it can be easily extended in the future to search for other things as well.

 ### Show only relevant charts
-If a user selects only GitHub repositories without related npm packages, then we can just hide npm related charts.
+If a user selects only GitHub repositories without related npm packages, then we can just hide npm-related charts.
 No reason to show them.

 It's similar to how ThoughtWorks TechRadar and Developer Usage charts work - they are shown only when there are data for the selected npm packages.

-At the same time, if the user selects a mix of npm and Github projects, we will show npm related charts for the selected npm packages.
+At the same time, if the user selects a mix of npm and Github projects, we will show npm-related charts for the selected npm packages.

 ### How about URLs
 Every comparison a user makes in Moiva should be easily reproducible via URL.